mgufindo/ffb-swt/API.md

 ## Mocking (tests)

 - Mock API adapters in component tests (preferred).
-- Alternatively, globally mock CRUD modules in `vitest.setup.ts` to guarantee no DB calls.
+- Alternatively, globally mock CRUD modules in `setupTests.ts` to guarantee no DB calls.
 - Ensure mock module path exactly matches the import used in components.